-Re-imagining sustainable products of the future

-Developing and designing a product is a complex process which involves thousands of computer aided design iterations, followed by building and testing multiple physical prototypes of what the product will look like in real life.
+Re-imagining sustainable products of the future CHALLENGE Developing and designing a product is a complex process which involves thousands of computer aided design iterations, followed by building and testing multiple physical prototypes of what the product will look like in real life.
 Very often, the product that is manufactured is different from the original design because of the changes that the design goes through to ensure that it is safe, sustainable and meets the requirements of the customer.
 To deliver a shift to lowcarbon, the design process also needs to have sustainability built into it from an early stage.

-The DETI Partnership has researched and analysed a range of new digital technologies and tools that companies can use when designing and manufacturing sustainable products, to help to create better products, and in a shorter timescale - potentially reducing costs.
+RESULTS AND THE DIGITAL OPPORTUNITY The DETI Partnership has researched and analysed a range of new digital technologies and tools that companies can use when designing and manufacturing sustainable products, to help to create better products, and in a shorter timescale- potentially reducing costs.
 These technologies enable industry to digitally view and understand how users will interact with their product from many different angles, which can't usually be seen until the product is made.
 Presenting a very accurate 3D image of what it will look like when physically produced, these technologies allow designers to test and review the product on screen.
+The technologies will also empower manufacturing to visualise processes that are normally hidden from view.
+Additionally, training of individuals can be deployed in a safer, and more cost effective way prior to exposure to the real product and environment.